-Coaches conduct initial appointments and follow-up appointments with students to implement success plans.
+Coaches conduct initial one-to-one appointments and follow-ups to implement success plans.
 Coaches monitor and track the progress of students they are working with and record session notes in Navigate, where they are visible for advisors, faculty, and staff with access privileges.

 You may have identified a group (or groups) of students who need academic support, such as students on academic probation or warning.
-In some cases, it may be appropriate to require or recommend that students complete a certificate program.
+In some cases, it may be appropriate to require or recommend that students earn a Success Certificate.
 The Academic Success Center can monitor and track the progress of referred students and provide periodic reporting to departments or colleges.
-Referral agreements should be arranged by contacting Dr. Joel McGee, Director at the Academic Success Center.
+Referral agreements should be arranged by contacting Dr. Joel McGee, Director at the Academic Success Center, at email@example.com.